 Step 3: Assessment by Study Overseas

-After the application deadline has passed, Study Overseas will assess all applications and allocate students to exchange destinations.
-All students will be notified of their allocation through GLAS on the decision date.
-Make sure you have researched and are happy with all of your preferences – many students will receive their second or third preferences and in some cases, additional preferences will need to be considered.
+After the application deadline has passed, Study Overseas will assess all applications and allocate eligible students to a host university.
+All students will be notified of their allocation through SMART on the decision date.

 Step 4: Commitment and application to the host (Post-Decision phase)

 You can choose to ‘Commit’ to your offered place, or ‘Decline’.
 You are now in the Post-Decision phase of your application, and more application components will appear for completion.